robofinch/generic-container/README.md

 ### Testing / Linting

-Before pushing a commit, run `just clippy-all`, which runs checks on supported combinations of features and several architectures.
+Before pushing a commit, run `just clippy-all` and `just test-all --no-cache`, which run checks on supported combinations of features and several architectures.

 ## License